Menu

 This is ignored if you set yRange.

-zReverse Boolean=false
+zReverse boolean=false

 Reverse the default z range.
 By default this is false and the range is [0, width].